treydempsey/self-referential-structs/README.md

-While writting an [actix-web](https://actix.rs/) application I decided I wanted to use sqlx's streaming [fetch](https://docs.rs/sqlx-core/0.5.11/sqlx_core/query/struct.Query.html#method.fetch) method to stream database results back to the client, significantly reducing memory usage larger datasets.
+While writting an [actix-web](https://actix.rs/) application I decided I wanted to use sqlx's streaming [fetch](https://docs.rs/sqlx-core/0.5.11/sqlx_core/query/struct.Query.html#method.fetch) method to stream database results back to the client, significantly reducing memory usage for larger datasets.
 This code shows a possible solution using self-referential structs.

-The primary issue is one of lifetimes and ownership.
+The primary issue is one of lifetimes and ownership \(is't it always?\).
 A sqlx query references three things:

   * a SQL query string
   * some number of arguments bound to the query